motionbank/deborah-hay-online-score/README.md

 Ready!

 The important directories are app / public / vendor.
 App & vendor are compiled into public which is the final website.
-Inside app everything inside assets is just copied over to public and all other files are compiled as it's set up in config.coffee.
+Inside app everything inside "assets" is just copied over to "public" and all other files are compiled as it's set up in config.coffee.

-Build:
+Build once:

     brunch build

-Watch:
+Continuously build (watch):

     brunch watch

-fjenett - 2013-04
+Continuously build and serve:

+    brunch watch --server